raspberrypilearning/anime-expressions/en/step_9.md

 ## What next?

 If you are following the [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path, you can move on to the [Top five emoji](https://projects.raspberrypi.org/en/projects/top-5-emoji-list) project.
-In this project, you can make a (add description here).
+In this project, you can make a top 5 list of emoji with animation effects.

 --- print-only ---